 I am back at the cottage after a brief sojourn in Greece.
 I haven’t written here in a while.
 It has been a busy, heady, magical summer; so much has happened and along the way the blog has been somewhat overlooked – something I feel guilty about neglecting, like a houseplant I have forgotten to water.
 At the end of each week I vaguely think – oh yes, the blog – and then another week passes, and then another.
 And now here we are at the onset of autumn.

-But Greece always has a way of making me feel compelled to write – the shutters come up, and I pick up my pen again.
-It must be the golden light, or the change of scenery – so very different to home – or the scent of basil and pine, perhaps a cocktail of all combined.
-I have a great deal to share from this summer – our work in the studio, various projects and events, the Creative Process Workshop in Bibury where we assisted Sarah Winward in August, a photoshoot in Spitalfields for the Homes & Gardens Christmas feature – and I hope to be able to share more on these soon.
+But Greece always has a way of making me feel compelled to write.
+The shutters come up and I pick up my pen again.
+It must be the golden light, or the change of scenery, so very different to home, or the scent of basil and pine, perhaps a cocktail of all combined.
+I have a great deal to share from this summer - our work in the studio, various projects and events, assisting Sarah Winward in August, a photoshoot in Spitalfields for the Homes & Gardens Christmas feature - and I hope to be able to share more on these soon.
 Most importantly, though, we have been working on developing our website – it has been a labour of love, and although still in progress (I suspect always in progress) we finally feel that we have something that better reflects our work and who we are.
 Do visit if you will – there are a number of Jesse’s beautiful illustrations and a new gallery of photographs.
 We hope you like it.

 For now, though, back to the shores of the Aegean.